HubReb/mmt_foil_exp/results.md

       head
     * sol: yellow to  red hotspot on the left side of the man's leg,  blue on the edge of the image on the bottom left corner and dark blue on the boy's chest
+* complete:
+    * textual is now word to word, except for folding which is still fait du papier
+    * visual also mostly made of hotspots
+    * un has red hotspot on the bottom left corner
+    * garçon has yellow spot on boy's chest and dark blue on left man's shoes
+    * fait is the same as garçon
+    * du has blue on the bottom left corner and dark blue on the children in the background
+    * papier has blue on the boy's chest and on left man's shoes and on the left edge of the image on the height of the boy's legs
+    * dans has light blue on the boy's chest and on the left edge of the image on the height of the boy's legs
+    * le has light blue on the bottom left edge and dark blue on the boy's right forearm, woman's in the back legs and children in the back
+    * sol has blue on the boy's chest, dark blue on children in the back and on left man's shoes

 ### index 138